IDGCaptainRussia94/Terraria-SGAmod/README.md

 -New Amulet: Reservation Amulet, reserve a fraction of your HP to gain a protected regenerating shield!

--New Config options: Hellion sky detail and HUD Y displacement, options to disable Drowning Presence/Snowfrosted outside of boss fights, Option to enable/disable early luminite from Near Orbit
+-New Config options: Hellion sky detail and HUD Y displacement, options to disable Drowning Presence/Snowfrosted outside of boss fights, Option to enable/disable early luminite (via pickaxe power) from Near Orbit, A config option for a patch to fix the Lava Background problem with Subworlds, Disable the Dark Sector from spawning, and a bonus mode to up enemy strength when playing with specific overpowered mods

+-New resprites for the entire Novus set with a consistant palette!
+Thanks DeJuiceTD, and Rijam for making the armor frames! (previous armor has been added to Jubia's shop under its original filename: Unmaned)

 -Limbo has been given a loading screen